pmb0/express-sharp/README.md

 ## Image Adapters

-express-sharp contains the following two standard image adapters.
+express-sharp contains the following some standard image adapters.

-### FsAdapter
+### File System

 With this adapter original images are loaded from the hard disk.